 An administration charge of $75 (incl GST) will be levied in specific circumstances, namely where an applicant has to reapply for a certificate because their application has lapsed after 30 days; or wants to surrender their certificate within 60 days of it being granted.

 A fee of $25 (incl GST) will be imposed for a replacement hard copy practising certificate where it is lost or destroyed by the holder.

-The Society requires interstate practising certificate applicants to supply with their application a certificate of good standing from each jurisdiction the applicant has been admitted and/or practised in.
+The Society requires interstate practising certificate applicants to supply with their application a Certificate of Fitness (also known as a Certificate of Good Standing or an Evidentiary Certificate) from each jurisdiction the applicant has been admitted and/or practised in.

 A 1.2% surcharge may be incurred on payments processed via credit/debit card.